Margaret Schindel has designed, created and sold one-of-a-kind and custom handcrafted jewelry for decades. She loves sharing her techniques.

 This creates a crease in the center of one side of the crimp tube, dividing the tube into two channels with one wire inside each channel.

-The photo below shows what the crimp tube should look like after it has been crimped.
-You can see the wires are well separated, each in its own channel of the crimped tube.
+The photo shows what the crimp tube should look like after it has been crimped.
+The wires are well separated, each in its own channel of the crimped tube.

 Remove and carefully reposition the crimped tube in the rounding notch of the crimping pliers (the one without the tooth).

-It is very important to keep the crease of the crimped tube centered between the jaws of the crimping pliers and facing outward, as shown in the photo below.
+It is very important to keep the crease of the crimped tube centered between the jaws of the crimping pliers and facing outward, as shown in the photo.

 Squeeze the crimping pliers gently to fold and round the crimped tube.